hazelcast/hazelcast/hazelcast-documentation/src/DistributedComputing.md

 }
 ```

+To execute the task:
+* Retrieve the Executor from `HazelcastInstance`.
+* Submit the tasks to the Executor.

-Now let's write a class that submits and executes echo messages.
+Now let's write a class that submits and executes these echo messages.
 Executor is retrieved from `HazelcastInstance` and 1000 echo tasks are submitted.

 ```java
 public class MasterMember {